iewoj/python_notes/15_package_module.md

 + The example below shows user_functions package with two modules: *greetings* and *basic_add*

 ### From user_functions:
++ Copy the code below and save in the same directory as "user_functions.py"

 ```
 def greetings (name = 'none'):
     print('Hello {}'.format(name))